llmf-qi/ProjectManagementSystem/README.md

 This is a group project and was CSCI201 Final Project.
 What I did:
 - desgining UI and functionalities
-- writing all jsp pages except for the calendar one
+- writing all jsp s except for the calendar one
 - connect to Google Cloud SQL
 - implement Firebase Auth